Hectoris919/CBLG-Datapack-By-Hectoris919/README.md

 When I say these things are fast, I mean that they work almost instentaniously ( They run as fast as your game can run, making them literally the quickest logic gates in Minecraft ).

-Here's a link to a video I put together to showcasing how to use these Command Block Logic Gates ( Otherwise known as CBLGs ):
+Here's a link to a video I put together to showcasing how to use these Command Block Logic Gates ( Otherwise known as CBLGs ).

+I apologize in advance for my poor editing skills:

 https://youtu.be/XetdsAaempU